prak112/esg-profile/README.md

   2. Social - impact on employee and their families lifestyles
   3. Governance  - impact of company policies governing the management of above two impacts
 * Visualize Stock Market performance based on their KSIs

+* IF & Wherever possible, identify :
+- proxy data provided by services to companies
+- carbon offsets purchased by companies without improvements in company's Environmental impact